 The market for big, posh saloon cars in the UK has all but disappeared – unless you’re one of the big premium players like BMW, Audi or Mercedes.
 It’s something the French have wrestled with for a couple of decades now; Renault, Peugeot and even Citroen saloons have long failed to win the hearts of international executives.
 But DS reckons it can now mix it with the premium players with this swoopy DS 9.

 That’s not nearly as low as a pure-electric car, but competitive with rivals like the BMW 530e and Mercedes E 300 e plug-in hybrids.
 The amount of tax you pay will likely be a little lower, actually, due to the DS 9’s more affordable list prices versus the like-for-like German alternatives.
 But if you're a private buyer using finance, the picture is less positive: the DS' poorer predicted residual values mean there's more depreciation to account for, so monthly payments are higher than for the German offerings.

 We’ll come on to what the DS 9 is like to drive in a moment, but inside is where the designers have made the greatest leaps towards the brand's more established rivals.
 Quality is excellent, with loads of high-end plastics, metals and leathers spread across the dashboard and doors.
-The infotainment system in the centre stack and BRM clock atop the dash are well integrated, even if the usual DS caveats apply; the touchscreen is laggy and the graphics feel dated.
+The infotainment system in the centre stack and BRM clock atop the dashboard are well integrated, even if the usual DS caveats apply; the touchscreen is laggy and the graphics feel dated.
 At least Apple CarPlay and Android Auto are standard.

 As well as all that, DS promises a unique ownership experience.
 Buying or leasing a DS 9 gives you access to the company’s ‘Only You’ programme – effectively providing a direct dial to a single contact to help with servicing and roadside assistance, along with anything else a conventional dealer might usually cater for.